Nick8582/Layout/README.md

 3. Unlock - I tried to write a website with a CSS framework for a lock picking company
 4. Skillbox - The site was created as part of a training session with the Bootstrap CSS framework.
 5. Blanchard - This layout was written as part of a course project on Skillbox was written in pure CSS.
+6. High pass - studying grid css technology, as well as creating your own gulp assembly, testing how it all works and looks.
+This layout is not fully executed because all the basic technologies in it are clear and understandable.